-\begin{remark} The interpretation of the quantities $\psi_{n,\kappa}$, $\chi_{n,\kappa}$ and $\theta_{n,\kappa}$ actually strongly depends on the implicit assumption that $\norm{b}$ is fixed and $\norm{a}_1$ scales with $n$ (\textit{i.e.}, $\bar a$ is fixed).
+\begin{remark} The interpretation of the quantities $\psi_{n,\kappa}$, $\chi_{n,\kappa}$ and $\theta_{n,\kappa}$ actually depends on the implicit assumption that $\norm{b}$ is fixed and $\norm{a}_1$ scales with $n$ (\textit{i.e.}, $\bar a$ is fixed).
 This particular modelling choice is arbitrary, and implies that the solution held by an agent $\optx{k}_i$ becomes smaller for large values of $n$.
 Other choices might have different implications on the interpretation, and in particular on the scaling of these quantities.
-For instance one could choose to either fix $\norm{b}$ and $\norm{a}_1$, or that both $\norm{b}$ and $\norm{a}_1$ scale with $n$, so that the $\optx{k}_i$ remain mostly the same no matter $n$ (observe that the latter yields the same scalings than those presented above). \end{remark}
+For instance one could choose to either fix $\norm{b}$ and $\norm{a}_1$, or that both $\norm{b}$ and $\norm{a}_1$ scale with $n$, so that the $\optx{k}_i$ remain mostly the same no matter $n$ (observe that the latter choice yields the same scalings than those presented above). \end{remark}

-The result of Proposition~\ref{prop:Repl:minChange} can be analyzed with respect to empirical results derived with the PESTO toolbox \cite{PESTO}, which allows computing exact empirical bounds for questions related to convex functions.
-A similar analysis was performed in \cite{monnoyer2021random}, and we thus refer to the Appendix B of \cite{monnoyer2021random} for details about the PESTO simulation.
-For the sake of simplicity, the analysis here is only done for the homogeneous case, and consequently does not involve $\chi_{n,\kappa}$, similar conclusions could however be drawn the same way \textit{e.g.}, using heterogeneous agents.
+The result of Proposition~\ref{prop:Repl:minChange} can be analyzed with respect to empirical results derived with the PESTO toolbox \cite{PESTO}, which allows computing exact empirical bounds for quantities related to convex functions.
+A similar analysis was performed in \cite{monnoyer2021random}, and we thus refer to Appendix B of \cite{monnoyer2021random} for details about the PESTO simulation.
+For the sake of simplicity, the analysis here is only done for the homogeneous case, and consequently does not involve $\chi_{n,\kappa}$; similar conclusions could however be drawn the same way using heterogeneous agents.

 We can observe in Fig.~\ref{fig:PESTOComp_wrtKappa} that even though there is some gap between the theoretical result and that obtained using PESTO, the scaling of the bounds with respect to $n$ and $\kappa$ is well captured.
 In particular, the top plot shows that $\bar M^2_{n,\kappa} = \theta_{n,\kappa}$ when $n$ becomes large, resulting in the convergence of $\bar M^2_{n,\kappa}$ towards a constant, consistently with the result obtained with PESTO.
-In parallel, the bottom plot shows that the bounds from PESTO scale linearly with $\kappa$, consistently with the evolution of $\psi_{n,\kappa}$, which is the value taken by $\bar M_{n,\kappa}^2$ for large values of $\kappa$.
+In parallel, the bottom plot suggests that the bounds from PESTO asymptotically grows linearly with $\kappa$, consistently with the evolution of $\psi_{n,\kappa}$, which is the value taken by $\bar M_{n,\kappa}^2$ for large values of $\kappa$.